vaughn-taylor/craft-control-panel-style/README.md

     │                                                                                    │
     └────────────────────────────────────────────────────────────────────────────────────┘

-## TAILWIND CSS GENERATED COLOR PALETTE:
+## TailwindCSS Generated Color Palette:

 There are a bunch of color variables to choose from all created by TailwindCSS's default palette.
 Of course you can also generate your own palette of colors using a custom TailwindCSS config file.

-## NOTES ON CRAFT'S PALETTE:
+## Notes on Craft's Palette:

 Some of the default TailwindCSS colors are missing from Craft's implemenation of the palette: slate, zinc, neutral, and stone – basically the gray tones have been limited to a cold and arguably lifeless palette.